Please ensure Javascript is enabled for purposes of website accessibility

 The term buy-write is used to describe an options strategy in which the investor buys stocks and writes or sells call options against the stock position.
 The writing of the call option provides extra income for an investor who is willing to forgo some upside potential.

 My example shows the purchase of 100 shares of stock XYZ, which is trading at 100, and the sale of the XYZ 105 strike call for $5.
-If the stock were to close at 100 on expiration, the trader will collect $5 on the expiring call.
+If the stock were to close at 100 on expiration, the trader would collect $5 on the expiring call.
 If the stock were to close at 105, the trader would make $500 on his stock appreciation and $500 on his call.
 If the stock were to fall to 95, the trader would lose $500 on his stock, but make $500 on the call, which would leave him at breakeven.

 buy write